 End of life care is a term used to cover the issues you need to think about and plan for, when you are approaching death.
 It is a very wide area that covers many topics.
-This leaflet deals with advanced care planning.
+This leaflet deals with advanced care planning in the UK.
 In particular, it covers three subjects:

 Lasting power of attorney

-- Whether you want fluids or feeding (nutrition) through a drip.
+- Whether or not you want fluids or nourishment through a drip

-- Whether you want life-saving treatment if you have brain damage from a stroke, head injury or dementia.
+- Whether you want life-saving treatment if you're brain damaged

 The legal position

-In Scotland and Northern Ireland the situation is somewhat different.
-Advance decisions are governed by common law rather than legislation.
-However, providing the decision was made by an adult with capacity and clearly sets out the person's intentions, it is highly likely that a court would consider it legally binding.
+Scotland and Northern Ireland have a different arrangement.
+Here advance decisions are governed by common law, but if it was made by an adult with capacity and clearly sets out the person's intentions, it would in all probability be accepted as legally binding by a court.

-You may sometimes see the term 'advance statement'.
-This is an expression of a person's desires and may refer to your values, principles and religious beliefs.
-It is not legally binding but may act as a guide to a doctor who has to make a decision on a patient's behalf at a time when the patient lacks mental capacity
+You may hear the term 'advance statement'.
+This is just an expression of your wishes, and may reflect your values, principles and religious beliefs.
+It's not legally binding but it may be useful if you've lost capacity and a doctor has to take decisions on your behalf.

 Limits of an advance decision

-A doctor may not follow an advance decision if:
+Your doctor can refuse to follow an advance decision if:

-- You make changes which make the decision invalid (for example, a change to a religion which prohibits the refusal of treatment).
+- You make changes which invalidate the decision (such as changing to a religion which forbids the refusal of treatment)

-- The wording is not relevant to your current illness.
+- The wording doesn't apply to your current illness.